World Sleep Day: Get Better Sleep

 N3, also called slow-wave or delta sleep, is the deepest sleep stage.
 In healthy adults, this occupies around 10-20% of the night.
 This is often associated with restorative and rebuilding processes that are required to feel well rested and refreshed in the morning.
 People require more stimulation to be awakened in this stage and will often feel groggy if they wake up during this stage.

 After the three stages of non-REM sleep, REM sleep begins.
-This is where blood flow to the brain is increased, heart rate and breathing become more irregular, and rapid eye moments can be observed.
+This is where blood flow to the brain is increased, heart rate and breathing become more irregular, and rapid eye movements can be observed.
 Rapid eye movements are usually associated with dreaming, and therefore most dreaming occurs in this stage.